 I am heading for Carriageworks, the arts precinct housed in the old Eveleigh Rail Yards.
 There is always something exciting and innovative happening here.
 Today people can experience how it would be to be deaf/blind in ‘Imagined Touch’.
 But I need to move on.

 Returning to the place known in Redfern as The Block (bounded by Eveleigh, Caroline, Vine and Louis Streets), I pass a community garden, and stop for brunch in the courtyard of a cafe along Lawson Street.
 On the corner of Eveleigh Street, I admire the enormous figure of Trooper Alfred Cameron junior, a Black Digger.
 A verse from the 1933 “Black ANZAC” by Cecil Fisher is nearby.
+(Update March 2018: This building is no longer there, making way for more development in Redfern).

 The name“Pemulwuy” printed on a banner adjacent to the Digger, promotes the Aboriginal Housing Commission’s Project of that name.
 Pemulwuy, an Aboriginal man, is known for his resistance to European settlement.
 He pops up again and again in my suburban discoveries.